included the home of Edward "King" Bennett (born c.1805), an African

 83 and is owned by the County of Dauphin, which maintains it as a senior

 center.
-The springhouse is located on Paxtang Parkway, beneath the
+The stone house, also known as the springhouse, is located on Paxtang Parkway, beneath the

 Interstate 83 overpass.
-While it is possible that slaves were sheltered
+While it is possible that freedom seekers were sheltered

-in the springhouse at one time, it is more certain that a barn, which
+in the stone springhouse at one time, it is more probably that a barn, which

 is no longer standing, was used instead.
 There are no stories or evidence